What is in the website?

 Map of all Sites of Special Scientific Interest (SSSIs) in the UK

 The map above is made up of only Sites of Special Scientific Interest (SSSIs).
-All of the 7,000 and more SSSIs of England, Scotland, Wales, and Northern Ireland are shown in this web-app, in an interactive map.
+All of the 7,000 and more SSSIs of England, Scotland, Wales, and Areas of Special Scientific Interest (ASSI) in Northern Ireland are shown in this web-app, in an interactive map.

 Since the 1970s and 1980s, there has been a massive decline in the UK's biodiversity.
 This site aims to highlight the best of what remains — a reminder of both the richness and fragility of our natural heritage.